Genomon-Project/paplot-doc/howto_signature.rst

 :Sort by:
   :Sample ID: Sort by sample ID.
-  :Mutation count: Descending order of number of mutations (applicable only when the view mode is Count).
+  :Mutation count: Descending order of the number of mutations (applicable only when the view mode is Count).

 Display example when the view mode is [Count] and sorting is by [Mutation count].